Make an application

 Please contact us using firstname.lastname@example.org if you have not heard from us and have not received your decision in 12 weeks after submitting your application.

-The Council will issue a proposed licence with the licence terms or the reasons we can't grant one.
+The Council will issue a proposed licence with the licence terms or the reasons we cannot grant one.
 We'll consult with all bound and interested parties in the property, including the Fire and Rescue Authority.
 After the consultation, we'll then issue or refuse to issue the licence.
 You'll receive full details of this process in your confirmation email.

-If the Royal Borough has not decided your application in 52 weeks from receipt of a full and complete application (as defined above), tacit consent will apply and you will be able to operate your HMO as though the Royal Borough has granted your licence unconditionally.
-In exceptional circumstances the Royal Borough may extend this period once.
+If the Royal Borough of Greenwich has not decided your application in 52 weeks from receipt of a full and complete application (as defined above), tacit consent will apply and you will be able to operate your HMO as though the Royal Borough of Greenwich has granted your licence unconditionally.
+In exceptional circumstances the Royal Borough of Greenwich may extend this period once.
 The applicant will be notified of the reason and time period of the extension if an extension is granted by the Head of Service.
 In any circumstance an extension cannot be longer than 12 weeks from the expiry of the initial 52 week period.

 The licence conditions will cover the main regulations and standards you must meet.
 In some cases, they may also require the manager to go on a training course or restrict occupiers from using some parts of the building.